 The sound of lighted water fountains in the background sound like rainsticks.
 I got to go there and drum

-a few dozen times before it got shut down and was forced to relocate in October 2013.
+a few dozen times before it was shut down, and was forced to relocate in 2013.

 If coming from Skinker Blvd. turn East at Forsyth / Lagoon Drive and go about 1/2 mile.
 You'll see & hear it